 - Scheduling and billing repairs and maintenance

-- Charging fuel, maintenance, insurance, and DMV fees
+- Charging fuel, maintenance, insurance, and Department of Motor Vehicle fees

 - Recording and tracking vehicles in inventory

-Insurance and Risk Management —The Insurance and Risk Manager handles all insurance inquiries.
+Office of Insurance and Risk —The Insurance and Risk Manager handles all insurance inquiries.

 A University department may acquire a new or used vehicle via any of the following methods.

-Transfer — Intra- or interdepartmental transfers are at the discretion of the department(s) involved.
-As with a transfer of any other kind of equipment, the department(s) must notify the General Accounting Office to update the Asset Management System.
+Intra- or interdepartmental transfers are at the discretion of the department(s) involved.
+As with a transfer of any other kind of equipment, the department(s) must notify the General Accounting Office to update the asset management system.

 The University obtains public liability insurance on all fleet vehicles.
-This is the responsibility of the Office of Insurance and Risk Management.
+This is the responsibility of the Office of Insurance and Risk.
 All vehicles owned as of the beginning of the fiscal year (August 1) will be insured and the department will be responsible for the cost of insurance.

-Approval for Replacement — When a department requests a replacement vehicle, the purchase requisition signed by the appropriate dean, department head or other authorized signer constitutes the necessary University approval.
+When a department requests a replacement vehicle, the purchase requisition signed by the appropriate dean, department head, or other authorized signer constitutes the necessary University approval.

 Section 6.1: Tax Reporting and Compliance

 This policy is designed to outline the various forms of tax reporting and compliance undertaken by the University.
-Tax compliance and reporting is generally overseen by the Controller's Office in conjunction with various other offices, most notably the Office of Student Information and Services.
+Tax compliance and reporting is generally overseen by the Controller's Office in conjunction with various other offices.

-The University is a not-for-profit charitable corporation under Section 501(c)(3) of the Internal Revenue Code (the "IRC").
+The University is a not-for-profit charitable corporation under Section 501(c)(3) of the Internal Revenue Code.
 Thus, the University is exempt from taxation on profits from business activities that are related to its exempt purpose, which is the provision of educational services.

-Income Tax - The University is also a not-for-profit charitable corporation under Section 23701d of the California Civil Code (the "CCC").
-Similar to the IRC, the CCC exempts the University from taxation on profits from business activities that are related to its exempt purpose.
+The University is also a not-for-profit charitable corporation under Section 23701d of the California Revenue and Taxation Code.
+Similar to the Internal Revenue Code, the California Revenue and Taxation Code exempts the University from taxation on profits from business activities that are related to its exempt purpose.

-Any activity that is not directly related to instruction of students may be subject to taxation as Unrelated Business Income.
-This includes leasing of space for events where services are provided, certain kinds of investment activity and may include some management contracts.
+Any activity that is not directly related to educational services may be subject to taxation as unrelated business income.
+This includes, but is not limited to, the rental of space for events where services are provided, certain kinds of investment activity, and other goods or services provided that are not primarily for the convenience of students or employees.
 Departments contemplating engaging in any business activity should contact the Controller's Office to discuss possible taxation consequences of the activity.

-Informational Returns - As required by the IRC and CCC, in order to maintain tax-exempt status, the University files an information tax return with both the Department of the Treasury (Form 990) and the Franchise Tax Board (Form 199).
-Copies of these filings are part of the public record and available on the Controller's Office website or by contacting the Controller's Office.
+As required by the Internal Revenue Code and California Revenue and Taxation Code, in order to maintain tax-exempt status, the University files an information tax return with both the Internal Revenue Service (Form 990) and the California Franchise Tax Board (Form 199).
+Copies of these filings are available to the public.
+The most recently filed Form 990 can be found on the Finance Office's homepage and Taxation Services page.
+The returns may also be requested by contacting the Controller's Office.